NickGrunert/master-thesis/modules/02_algorithm.typ

     The data indicates that, in these cases, the magnitude value is significantly impactful.
     On a spire or rounded surfaces in general, the multiplication of the x and y directions generates a coherent plateau which is mathematically provable.

-    Presently, the equitable distribution of points among the three directions results in the algorithm's minimal penalization of the two plateaus in the x direction, despite the fact that, in certain instances, this may serve as sufficient evidence of an erroneous surface segmentation.
+    Presently, the equitable distribution of points among the three directions results in the algorithm's minimal penalisation of the two plateaus in the x direction, despite the fact that, in certain instances, this may serve as sufficient evidence of an erroneous surface segmentation.
     It may be necessary to consider the implementation of a more stringent penalty for instances where values are absent.
 However, it is important to note that imposing a penalty of zero for the entire surface area may prove to be overly severe.

     ==== Segmentation Scoring